Visiting Banff in June? Here’s All You NEED to Know

 Is June a Good Time to Visit Banff?

 June is a fabulous time to visit the Rockies.
-The weather is starting to get warm, the lakes are thawed, and everyone is excited for a few months of summer after a long cold winter.
+The weather is starting to get warm, the lakes are thawed, and everyone is excited for a few months of summer after a long, cold winter.
+Locals can be found on their bikes or on numerous trails, and visitors are in a great mood now that they have finally made it to one of the most beautiful places in the world.

 Crowds have yet to arrive in masses, and plenty of hikes are attainable now.
 In early June, you’ll even be able to score some lower prices on Banff accommodation before the summer season is in full swing.

-The only downside is that it can still be unpredictably cold.
+The only downside is that it can still be unpredictably cold and the weather can be a bit of a mixed bag.
 You certainly won’t be jumping in any lakes yet, and many mountain summits will still have snow lingering about.

 Is Banff Rainy in June?